ialali/lem-in/errhand/Tests.md

 Create a sample graph with two existing rooms ("Room1" and "Room2").
 Test two cases:

-Adding a valid room ("Room3") to the graph.
+- Adding a valid room ("Room3") to the graph.
-Attempting to add an existing room ("Room1") to the graph again, which should result in an error.
+- Attempting to add an existing room ("Room1") to the graph again, which should result in an error.
-You can run this test using the go test command to ensure that the AddRoom function behaves as expected.

 ---

 ### Test for the GetData function:

 Create a sample dataFile containing data similar to what you provided.

-Create an empty Input struct.
+- Create an empty Input struct.
-Test the GetData function with the sample data and check if it populates the data struct correctly.
+- Test the GetData function with the sample data and check if it populates the data struct correctly.
-Verify that various fields in the data struct (e.g., Ants, StartR, EndR, Rooms, and Links) have the expected values.
+- Verify that various fields in the data struct (e.g., Ants, StartR, EndR, Rooms, and Links) have the expected values.

-Run this test using the go test command to ensure that the GetData function behaves as expected.

 ---